Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Virginia.
-Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Virginia.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $400,000 Virginia home, that’s roughly $16,400 in added value.